How To Care For Your Oak Furniture

-All of our oak bathroom units are coated in a satin lacquer which is regularly waxed will ensure that the water does not penetrate the lacquer and damage the oak bathroom vanity unit’s finish.
+All of our oak bathroom units are coated in a clear satin lacquer which, if regularly waxed or oiled, will ensure the water does not penetrate the lacquer and damage the oak bathroom vanity unit’s finish.
 We recommend the Colron Danish Oil in Georgian Medium Oak which can be applied simply with a cloth:

-We also recommend that all the oak bathroom vanity tops that have bowls sitting on them are coated with a clear satin yacht varnish.
+Alternatively, we can also recommend that our oak vanity units are coated with a clear satin yacht varnish.
 This will ensure that the oak and lacquer finish remains protected and will look as good as new for the lifetime of the item.

 Care For Your Ceramic And Marble Basins:

 If you have chosen marble then this should be sealed using a stone seal product available from most good builder merchants.
 Granite, marble and travertine natural stone has taken millions of years to form, with this in mind please remember each piece is unique and will vary in colour, texture and marking.
 Marble and travertine will shoe veins in varying concentrations and colour where granite will show small flecks from minerals.